Knowing the best time to send marketing emails can influence the performance of your email marketing campaigns.

 Only the weekends show a difference since the % of messages also dropped; there is no clear difference between the days.

 Friday had an average open rate of 20.58%, which is only 0.73% more than Thursday- which has the lowest rate.

 The second case study we will analyze is from CampaignMonitor.

 First of all, we will see the average email benchmarks for industries by CampaignMonitor:

 CampaignMonitor analysis stated that the industries with the highest open rates are:

 And unfortunately, industries with the lowest open rates are:

-Therefore, we can see that advertising and marketing email open rates are above the average.
+Therefore, advertising and marketing email open rates are above average.